 I’m a terrible salesman.
 I just wrote a video script for a startup that if properly executed would go viral and make the business a screaming success.
-But the script will just sit on my hard drive and gather dust.
+But the script will just sit in the cloud, like lonely electrons.

 I met an earnest guy who’s invested everything in a new product.
 He’s a tradesman with a new widget.
 Gave up his job, traveled to China, found a manufacturer, financed the production and has just received the first shipment.
 Now he has to sell it.